doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. [Download TESAME](http://mw.modhistory.com/download-95-5289) and extract the contents to your Morrowind root folder in a new folder called "TESAME"

 ## Optional Tools
-Tools that are not used in this guide, or are part of optional steps.
-While not strictly needed, if you plan to experiment with your installation and try mods not included in the guide, you will probably need these tools.
+Tools that are not used in this guide.
+While not strictly needed, if you plan to experiment with your installation and try mods not included in the guide, you may find need of these tools.

 ### Mlox
 Optional.
 A plugin load order sorter.
 Mlox will not be used in this guide (plugin order will be adjusted manually in the [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md) section of the guide.
 If you add your own mods, you may want to check your load order with Mlox.